no-comment/Glorifier/README.md

     .glorified()
 ```

-There are 4 parameters to further customize the effect:
+There are five parameters to further customize the effect:

 | **Parameter**       | **Type** | **Default Value** | **Description**                                      |
 | ------------------- | -------- | ----------------- | ---------------------------------------------------- |